cssinjs/jss/readme.md

 ### Roadmap

 1. Make it easier for newcomers to setup jss with plugins (like presets).
-2. Make community create plugins (better plugins API documentation, infrastructure).
+1. Make community create plugins (better plugins API documentation, infrastructure).
-2. Make it easy to see when changes in the core break plugins (integrate plugins test suite).
+1. Make it easy to see when changes in the core break plugins (integrate plugins test suite).
-3. Do more benchmarking, include plugins, always track perf regressions.
+1. Do more benchmarking, include plugins, always track perf regressions.
-4. Make JSON DSL even better, for e.g. [jss-expand](https://github.com/typical000/jss-expand).
+1. Make JSON DSL even better, for e.g. [jss-expand](https://github.com/typical000/jss-expand).
-5. Introduce a way for theming with react-jss.
+1. Introduce a way for theming with react-jss.
-6. Make SSR even better (vendor prefixer, smaller critical CSS)
+1. Make SSR even better (vendor prefixer, smaller critical CSS)
-7. Make CLI tool better, allow integration of styles written in various preprocessing languages as well as pure css.
+1. Make CLI tool better, allow integration of styles written in various preprocessing languages as well as pure css.
+1. React Native support.

 ### Browsers Support